SRI-CSL/VCPublic/CoAPDialect/Readme.txt

 specification (RFC7252), active and reactive attack models, and a generic dialect transformation that mitigates reactive attacks.
+Also included is a specification of an application layer to support more complex scenarios.
 (The specification and case studies are explained in the technical report available at https://arxiv.org/abs/2405.13295.)